VikasPawarUX/Home/README.md

 ### UX Case Study
-During my tenure at Mobileprograamin LLC, I had the opportunity to work with Reliance Industries Ltd. During this time, I worked on several mobile and kiosk machine projects, including JioTV.
-I was involved in the initial design phase of JioTV with three other team members.
-You can read more about the JioTV application and my involvement in the attached case study.
+At Mobileprograamin LLC, I worked with Reliance Industries Ltd on mobile and kiosk projects, including JioTV.
+I was part of the initial design team for JioTV.
+More details are in the attached case study.

 [JioTv](https://www.figma.com/proto/eA0MNBJyNrUybksCng1hrw/JioTv-CaseStudy)